-While the role of oncologists and oncosurgeons is fairly understood, many may not know how anaesthesia or an anaesthesiologist plays a significant role in the perioperative management of cancer patients to facilitate the overall outcome of cancer prognosis besides pre-operative care, multidisciplinary cancer care, post-operative pain management and early return to the intended oncological therapy (RIOT).
+Anaesthesia plays a significant role in the perioperative management of cancer patients, which involves the pre-operative care, multidisciplinary cancer care, and post-operative pain management; it also facilitates the patient’s early return to the intended oncological therapy (RIOT).

 Anaesthetics are either given as an injection, intravenously, inhaled gas, topical spray, patch or even as a liquid.

-This type of anaesthesia is recommended for numbing a particular region of the body, like a biopsy.
-The patient stays awake and is aware of everything going around.
+Local anaesthesia is meant for numbing a particular region of the body, like a biopsy.
+The patient stays awake during the procedure.

-Regional anaesthesia blocks pain in larger parts of the body like arms, legs or everything below the waist.
-Though the patient is awake during the procedure, cannot move or feel anything in the numbed region, till the effect of anaesthesia wears off.
+Regional anaesthesia blocks pain in larger parts of the body like arms, legs, or everything below the waist.
+Despite being conscious, the patient will not be able to move or feel anything in the numbed region, till the effect of anaesthesia wears off.